 - Clear leaves from the valleys of the roof.

-- Channel water to drain away from the property – install soakwells and grade the yard away from the home.
+- Channel water to drain away from the property.

-- Have a professional prune overhanging trees and branches on your property so they can’t fall on the home or power lines.
+- Have overhanging trees and branches on your property pruned so they can’t fall on the home or power lines.

-- Ensure structures that could take flight in heavy winds, like pergolas, fences, above-ground pools, trampolines, roofing iron and sheds, are soundly anchored.
+- Ensure structures that could take flight in heavy winds, like pergolas, fences, roofing iron and sheds, are soundly anchored.

 - Make sure any exterior structures that may be subject to storm damage are sound, such as patios and pergolas, outdoor steps and handrails, sheds, fences and decks.